dotdigitize/legion_agi/README.md

 ### Moving Beyond Current Approaches

-While open-source models like **LLaMA** and **Gemma** demonstrate the promise of few-shot learning, their ability to perform high-level reasoning is significantly enhanced in **Legion AI**.
-By creating an environment where agents not only collaborate but also learn from each other, the system refines ideas through back-and-forth reasoning. **Legion AI** goes beyond mere language model prompting by enabling deeper, multi-agent interaction.
+While open-source local lanaguage models have demonstrate the promise of few-shot learning, their ability to perform high-level reasoning is significantly enhanced in **Legion AI**.
+By creating an environment where agents not only collaborate but also learn from each other, the system refines ideas through back-and-forth reasoning through different reasoning methods.
 Imagine a future where agents in **Legion AI** represent experts in different fields, collaborating to solve business challenges, optimize machine learning models, or create new scientific theories.
 These agents are not just executing pre-programmed instructions—they are reasoning, critiquing, and iterating to reach a collective decision.

 ### Applications of Legion AI